arkency/posts/posts/2014-05-08-mastering-rails-validations-objectify.md

 In my previous blogpost I showed you
-[how Rails validations might become context dependent](/2014/04/mastering-rails-validations-contexts/) and few ways how to handle such situation.
+[how Rails validations might become context dependent](/2014/04/mastering-rails-validations-contexts/) and a few ways how to handle such situation.
 However none of them were perfect because our object had to become context-aware.
 The alternative solution that I would like to show you now is to extract the validations rules outside, making our validated object lighter.